Skip to main content

 Fresh seafood

-Savour the flavours of the sea with Tasmania’s abundance of fresh seafood.
-It’s surrounded by oceans, after all.
+Savour the flavours of the sea with Tasmania’s abundant fresh seafood.
+This island is surrounded by oceans, after all.
 Try sweet oysters at Melshell Oyster Shack.
-Watch a guide dive for iconic abalone then cook it for you in the Tasmanian Seafood Seduction experience.
-Taste the state’s range of seafood, from juicy scallops to delectable crayfish, at Freycinet Marine Farm and Hursey Seafoods.
+Watch a guide dive for succulent abalone then cook it for you in the Tasmanian Seafood Seduction experience.
+And there's plenty more seafood where that came from: juicy scallops, delectable crayfish and more at renowned foodie spots Freycinet Marine Farm on the east coast and Hursey Seafoods in the north west.

 Food and wine trails

 Can’t decide on a single place?
 Embark on a culinary road trip and taste as much as you can.
-There are numerous wine, whisky and beer trails that take you to different corners of the state.
-Sample or forage for local goodies on the tasting trail in the north and north west, from truffles to hazelnuts.
-Journey the Huon Valley on the cider trail, or traverse the coast on one of the seafood trails.
-Tassie is for foodies.
+Tasmania's wine, whisky and beer trails will take you on a full-flavoured journey to different corners of the state.
+Sample or forage for local goodies on the Tasting Trail sprawling across the north and north west, from truffles to hazelnuts.
+Journey the Huon Valley on the cider trail to learn why they call Tasmania the 'Apple Isle', or traverse the coast on one of Tasmania's fine seafood trails

 A mad holds freshly harvested truffles.